How not to let lack of motivation stop your blogging

 Most women love helping their clients.

-And it probably doesn’t matter what kind of consultancy or service you offer.
+And it probably doesn’t matter what kind of coaching, consultancy or service you offer.
 Just think how you impact or improve your particular clients’ health, relationships, environment or business – and ultimately their life.

 - Please ask yourself, how does your input help your clients?